konstructio/kubefirst/README.md

 ![images/nebulous-arch.png](images/nebulous-arch.png)

 # tl;dr:
-- step 1: establish a new aws account with a single hosted zone that's receiving traffic from your dns registrar
+- step 1: establish a new aws account with a single hosted zone that's receiving traffic from your domain name registrar
 - step 2: add your 6 configuration values to kubefirst.env and run the nebulous container
 - step 3: get a fully-functioning application delivery ecosystem, complete with kubernetes, gitops, vault, terraform, atlantis, gitlab, gitlab-runner, keycloak, and a sample app that demonstrates how it all works.